benplumley/Notes/Semester 2/Systems Architecture II.md

 In real life, prevention and virtualisation are used to prevent deadlock.
 With virtualisation, each process believes it has sole access to a resource, but actually it only has access to a virtual resource which will be translated to an action on the real resouce by the OS.
 This process is called I/O scheduling.

-**Priority inversion** is where a low-priority process can deadlock a high-priority process.
+**Priority inversion** is where a low-priority process can deadlock with a high-priority process.
+The low-priority process is then preempted for its other resources by medium-priority processes, meaning the high-priority process is indefinitely postponed.
 This can be fixed with **priority inheritance**, where the low-priority process inherits the high priority of the process it is blocking until it can complete.
 Alternatively, **priority ceilings** are assigned to each resource, and any process holding that resource has its priority temporarily boosted to the ceiling of that resource.

 ####Process Protection